orlandomotapires/AWS_cloud_practitioner_essentials_resume/README.md

 &emsp;This way, you are responsible for security in the cloud while AWS is responsible for security of the cloud.</br>

+### **User permissions and access (IAM)**

+&emsp;AWS Identity and Access Management (IAM) its another AWS service and enables you to manage access to AWS services and resources securely.
+When creating your AWS account, there are some entities you have to manage with the best practices to ensure security.
+They are:</br>

+- IAM Users:</br>
+&emsp;When you create your AWS, your logged with root user.
+This user has all permissions allowed by default.
+Do not use the root user for everyday tasks.
+Instead, use the root user to create your first IAM user and assign it permissions to create other users.</br>
+&emsp;Its recommended that you create individual IAM users for each person who needs to access AWS and that you enable Multi-factor authentication to get another security layer based on a code received by a specific device.</br>

+- IAM Policies:</br>
+&emsp;An IAM policy is a document that allows or denies permissions to AWS services and resources.
+You can also manage the level of that access you granted to a specific user, group or even a role.
+When setting the privileges that a certain policy will have it's necessary to look ate the best practice, in this case is to follow the security principle of least privilege when granting permissions.
+By following this principle, you help to prevent users or roles from having more permissions than needed to perform their tasks. </br>

+- IAM Groups:</br>
+&emsp;IAM Group is a group of users, when you assign an IAM policy to a group, all users in the group are granted permissions specified by the policy.
+Instead of assigning permissions to users one at a time, the owner can create a "Developers" IAM group.</br>

+- IAM Roles:</br>
+&emsp;An IAM role is an identity that an user can assume to gain temporary access to permissions.
+Its used to users that need to get access to different resources temporarily, instead of long-term for each type of job.</br>

+### **AWS Organizations**

+&emsp;AWS Organizations are another AWS service to manage different accounts.
+Differently from IAM that works with users in the same account, this service works managing different AWS accounts.</br>
+&emsp;You can centrally control permissions for the accounts in your organization by using service control policies (SCPs).
+SCPs enable you to place restrictions on the AWS resources for different accounts.</br>
+&emsp;In AWS Organizations, you can group accounts into organizational units (OUs) to make it easier to manage accounts with similar business or security requirements.
+When you apply a policy to an OU, all the accounts in the OU automatically inherit the permissions specified in the policy.</br>

+### **AWS Artifact**

+&emsp;You can use AWS Artifact for 2 main reasons, Agreements or Reports.
+With Agreements you can review, accept, and manage different types of agreements for an individual account and for all your accounts in AWS Organizations based on your business needs.</br>
+&emsp;With the AWS Artifact Reports, you are able to get more information about your responsibility for complying with certain regulatory standards.
+Reports provide compliance reports from third-party auditors.
+These auditors have tested and verified that AWS is compliant with a variety of global, regional, and industry-specific security standards and regulations.</br>
+&emsp;You can also contact Customer Compliance Center that contains resources to help you learn more about AWS compliance and have access to compliance whitepapers and documentation and a auditor learning path.</br>

+#### **Customer Compliance Center**

+&emsp;The Customer Compliance Center contains resources to help you learn more about AWS compliance.
+In the Customer Compliance Center, you can read customer compliance stories to discover how companies in regulated industries have solved various compliance, governance, and audit challenges.</br>

+### **Denial-of-service attacks**

+&emsp;A denial-of-service (DoS) attack is a deliberate attempt to make a website or application unavailable to users.
+We have a lot of DDoS attack types:</br>

+- Distributed denial-of-service attacks:</br>
+&emsp;They are the most common, they happen when a lot of machines requests things from your application, overloading it.
+Usually, they use zombies typed machines.
+AWS prepared AWS Shield, who's responsible for protect your applications against this type of DDoS.</br>

+- UDP Flood: </br>
+&emsp;This DDos Attack is based on using a public service to overload the application.
+For example let's think about a weather service, you can send request to get information about the weather and the application will send you a bunch of data.
+If a hacker send a request to the application and set your IP to receive the response, your application might get overloaded by the massive amount of data the application is returning.
+AWS has already a solution for this kind of problem, the Security Groups.
+With the Security Groups you can set witch requests is going to be accepted or not, avoiding the UDP Flood attack. </br>

+- Slowloris Attack:</br>
+&emsp;This attack happens when a hacker send a request to the application.
+The request goes with low latency (lagged) on purpose, because of that it also prevents other requests to be done.
+Elastic Load Balancer its the solution for this attack, because ELB waits for the entire request to be done, managing the requests.</br>

+### **AWS Key Management Service (AWS KMS)**

+&emsp;AWS Key Management Service (AWS KMS) enables you to perform encryption operations through the use of cryptographic keys.
+A cryptographic key is a random string of digits used for locking (encrypting) and unlocking (decrypting) data.
+You can use AWS KMS to create, manage, and use cryptographic keys.
+You can also control the use of keys across a wide range of services and in your applications.
+With AWS KMS, you can choose the specific levels of access control that you need for your keys.
+With AWS KMS, you can choose the specific levels of access control that you need for your keys.
+For example, you can specify which IAM users and roles are able to manage keys.</br>

+### **AWS WAF**

+&emsp;AWS WAF is a web application firewall that lets you monitor network requests that come into your web applications.
+AWS WAF works together with Amazon CloudFront and an Application Load Balancer and works with a access control list that has all the blocked ip's listed, whenever a request comes, the WAF is able to check if that IP is on the block list.</br>

+### **Amazon Inspector**

+&emsp;To perform automated security assessments on your applications, you can use Amazon Inspector.
+Inspector is another AWS service that by runs automated security assessments generating a list of security findings each one with recommendation for how to fix it.</br>

+### **Amazon GuardDuty**

+&emsp; GuardDuty is another autonomous service for monitoring your AWS account and network.
+You can review detailed findings about them from the AWS Management Console.
+AWS Lambda functions can be triggered as soon as GuardDuty finds threats.</br>

 ## **References**

 1. <https://explore.skillbuilder.aws/learn/course/external/view/elearning/134/aws-cloud-practitioner-essentials?src=detail2>